covencm/minimal-rog/README.md

 ```

-+ For Arch based distros
++ For arch based distros

 ```bash